 Alan’s mother cooks our meals.
 We eat beans, rice and plantains … three times a day.
 I find out that plantains can be boiled, fried, grilled, smashed, mashed and sliced.
 At breakfast, boiled eggs and stewed tomatoes are added.
 At lunch, boiled eggs are added.
 At dinner, a piece of chicken is added.
 There is a cup of delicious fresh squeezed orange juice with meals.
 Gerda, the ever polite Canadian, asks to meet and thank Alan’s mother in person.
 Gerda brings treats for the children.
 Seeing the dirt floors and little chicks running around, we realize how fresh our meals are!

 Gerda starts a two-week bike ride through Central America this weekend.
 She brought school supplies for the tour donation, but decides the elementary school down the road needs it more.
-We add a monetary gift and head down the road.
+We add a monetary gift and start walking toward Escuela San Jose de los Rios.
+We visit classrooms and go out to the courtyard where we officially present our gifts to the principal of the escuela, Senor Corea.

 While we are passing out bags, the exterminator begins fogging.
-It is difficult to get service in an isolated area.
+Unfortunately, it is difficult to get service in an isolated area.
 They come when they can.

 If you are planning to visit Nicaragua, consider Chocoyero-El Brujo.